 These principles will guide Balance New Zealand’s approach to reforming state broadcasting.

-Balance New Zealand believes that editorial journalism within publicly funded media should be balanced, factual, and representative of a range of viewpoints.
+Balance New Zealand believes that journalism within publicly funded media should be balanced, factual, and representative of a range of viewpoints.

 Under this policy, clear expectations will be communicated to the leadership of organisations such as Radio New Zealand and TVNZ regarding the standards expected of publicly funded journalism.
+These expectations will include:

 As part of this reform, Balance New Zealand will: